baehongjun0212/baehongjun0212/README.md

 <br />
 <br />

-I am noob student developer.
-I like to develop many interesting things.✨
-Seeking software that can be useful and convenient for someone to use, and many things to develop in a fun way.

 <img align="right" alt="GIF" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" />

+**I am noob student developer**.;
+I like to develop many interesting things.✨;
+Seeking software that can be useful and convenient for someone to use, and many things to develop in a fun way.;

 <!--
 **baehongjun0212/baehongjun0212** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.